Serializers

 SET_DEFAULT_TRANSPORTSet transport request for RS_CORR_INSERT when it can't be supplied via APIs

-IS_ACTIVEMethod to check if an ABAP Workbench object or it's parts are active
+IS_ACTIVEMethod to check if an ABAP Workbench object or its parts are active

 DELETE_DDICMethod to remove DDIC objects